Consumer Choice Award

 1. Water penetration

 A stone foundation is great at dealing with water for a few reasons.
-Since it’s so thick (20″+), small amounts of water that penetrate into cracks simply get absorbed and evaporated out by the mass of masonry.
-Try spraying a hose on a stone foundation, or dumping a jug of water on it and you will see it disappear.
+It’s so thick (20″+), that small amounts of water which penetrate into the cracks simply get absorbed by the mass masonry and harmlessly evaporated outwards.
+Try spraying a hose, or dumping a jug of water on a stone foundation and you will see the water magically disappear.
 It’s amazing how much water the wall can absorb before the saturation point.
-The grouted centre is usually bone dry and crumbly, and this also helps sponge up the water as it penetrate the stone.
-The water is then evaporated out naturally.
+The grouted centre of the wall is usually bone dry and crumbly, and this helps sponge up the water as it penetrates the stone.
+The water then evaporates out naturally.

 2. Compressive strength

-Natural stone has one of the highest compressive strengths of all the building materials.
-Since the stone is formed in layers built up over millions of years and squeezed together by climate changes, heat and pressure, the final product is densely compressed.
-You would have to stack up blocks of stone 3km high before the block on the bottom got crushed.
-This is why it’s great for foundations.
+Natural stone has one of the highest compressive strengths of all building materials.
+Since the stone is formed in layers built up over millions of years and squeezed together by climate changes, such as heat and pressure, the final product is densely compressed.
+You would have to stack up stone blocks 4 kilometres high before the block on the bottom got crushed!
+This is why it’s great for building foundations.

 Of all masonry products (brick, concrete, block, man-made products, etc.) natural stone is by far the most durable.
 Bricks and concrete both deteriorate with water penetration; bricks cannot be placed below grade and are usually hollow on the inside; concrete always pits and cracks and is hard to repair.
-Stone, on the other hand, will almost never experience the same problems.
-It came from the ground and it can be buried for 1,000 years and it will still look the same.
-It rarely erodes, it is easily repaired and is a natural product.
+Stone, on the other hand, will almost never experience these problems.
+Furthermore, it is the ultimate all-natural product: It came from the ground and it can be buried for thousands of years and still look the same.

-Stone foundations haven’t been used much since the 1950s because new, cheaper methods were discovered, such as poured concrete and concrete block.
-Both these types are faster to construct and require less skilled labour.
+Stone foundations haven’t been used much since the 1950s because new, cheaper methods were devised, such as poured concrete and concrete block, both of which are faster to construct and require less skilled labour.
 But they also don’t last as long.
-So if your stone foundation is over 100 years old, don’t worry: with a little maintenance, it will easily last another 100 years and beyond!
+So if your stone foundation is 100 years old, don’t worry: with a little maintenance, it will easily last another 100 years, and beyond!